Lampe2020/L7z/CONTRIBUTING.md

 * Tab width: 4 spaces (should when possible actually be inserted as spaces, not tab characters)
 * Max line length: 120 characters (the PyCharm default right margin line position)
 * Comments should be tab-aligned (the first character starting the comment should be on a position in the line divisible by four if the first character in each line is character 0)
+* Use type annotations where possible

 # Issues and PRs
 If you see a problem in the program and it hasn't been reported yet, feel free to open an Issue on GitHub.